f4rys/Marathoner/README.md

 </div>

 ## Controls
-<div>Space for jumping and starting new game.
-Escape or [ESC] button to toggle pause menu.
-Drag the corners or sides of window to resize.
-Quit the game by clicking [X] button.</div>
+<div>Space for jumping and starting a new game.
+Escape or [ESC] button to toggle the pause menu.
+Drag the corners or sides of the window to resize.
+Quit the game by clicking the [X] button.</div>

 ## Menu settings
 <div>• Toggle fullscreen</div>